HunterBaines/vim-timetap-cli/README.md

 # change into the project's root directory
 $ cd vim-timetap-cli/

-# copy the program into what you want the executable to be called, e.g.:
-$ cp vimtimetap.py vim-timetap

-# make this newly copied file executable
-$ chmod +x vim-timetap
+# run the install script, which simply makes an executable copy of the

-# move this newly executable file to somewhere in your PATH, e.g.:
+# program and moves that executable to a chosen location in your PATH
-$ mv vim-timetap ~/.local/bin/
+$ ./install.sh
 ```

 If you already have